 All Middle School students should use the Fr.
 James Fischer, S.J.
 Hall entrance which is on the south side of the school.
 This entrance is called the Middle School or Auditorium entrance.

 There is no direct adult supervision of students who may remain on campus after hours and are not in extracurricular activities.
 The Academic Center is normally open for studying from 7 a.m.-4:30 p.m.
 Mon.-Thurs., and 7 a.m.-3 p.m.
 Fridays.

 Typically, every Wednesday is an ED Day.
 Dismissal is at 2:05 p.m. on ED Days.
 Please check the online school calendar for a complete listing of dates.

 The term JUG is derived from Latin, jugum, meaning yoke or burden.
 (Many students also refer to JUG as “Justice Under God.”)
 In the Middle School, if a student receives JUG, he can only serve it after school.
-He would report to the Middle School Office directly following his last class and serve JUG for 40 minutes.
+He would report to the Middle School Office directly following his last class and serve JUG for 30 minutes.
 A student can postpone JUG one day in order to make transportation arrangements.
 Any further postponements result in an additional day of JUG.

 Students must wear a dress shirt, tie, dress pants, belt, socks, dress shoes, and a sport coat.
 Details regarding the dress code are in the Academic Handbook / Conduct Code.

 If you need to get an important message to your son, please call the Middle School Office at 256-6175.
 We will tape the message to your son’s locker.
 Only emergency messages will be personally delivered to the boys during class.